 Forget Goldilocks – we won’t need terraforming

 It’s a part of popular science today.
-One day the human race would leave planet earth and go to other places and in order to make them a little more palatable to our balmy needs, we would terraform those places.
+One day the human race would leave planet Earth and go to other places and to make them a little more palatable to our balmy needs, we would terraform those places.

 There are terraforming proposals for all terrestrial planets and the moon.
 There are proposals to hollow out Asteroids and other celestial bodies and also to establish submarine bases on Jovian and Saturnian moons.

 They differ widely but they all have one thing in common.
-Making life comfortable to a being that needs an environment with a certain atmosphere, certain pressure levels, a very narrow temperature range and also pretty copious protection from radiation.
+Making life comfortable for a being that needs an environment with a certain atmosphere, certain pressure levels, a very narrow temperature range, and also pretty copious protection from radiation.

 This all makes terraforming a colossal enterprise and this is also the reason why it is still the exclusive realm of science fiction.
 And it will remain so.

-There are multiple ways on how we can conceive living off earth.
+There are multiple ways how we can conceive living off Earth.
 Living on a planet or a moon is just one of them.

-It is hard to understand our affection with planets and other so-called natural bodies.
+It is hard to understand our affection for planets and other so-called natural bodies.
 They are what they are and this is mostly pretty inhospitable for the human race.

 It would be cheaper to build straight in space.
 There are no restrictions to anything.
 Theoretically, space stations can be as big as the mind (and resources) allow.
 They can be stationary or move freely if there is any need to do so.
 They can be built at the right distance of whatever you are looking at and can offer optimized environmental solutions straight from the start.